vault27/vault27.github.io/ipsec.md

 ```

 - `Third message` - DH Group + DH public Key + Nonce + SPIs
-- Nonce - is a a large, random, unpredictable number generated fresh for each exchange
+- `Nonce - is a a large, random, unpredictable number generated fresh for each exchange`
-- Nonce is required to - Nonces bind the Diffie–Hellman exchange to this specific IKE run and prevent replay, key reuse, and precomputation attacks
+- Nonce is required to  bind the Diffie–Hellman exchange to this specific IKE run and prevent replay, key reuse, and precomputation attacks
 - Without nonces: `An attacker could replay an old DH public value` - `Both sides might unknowingly derive the same key again`
 - Nonce ensures: Even if DH values repeat, keys will not